What Are the Career Options of a Dance Professional?

 The thing is, pursuing your career in dance will take you to several exciting surprises.
 As you obtain knowledge, experiences, and fresh possibilities with how the professional world works, you may notice your current plans, interests, and goals evolve.

 You will discover more about yourself.
 You will hone your craft.
 You will find a path that is well-suited to your personality and inkling.

 The good thing about being a dance professional is that the excitement doesn’t wear off even as you age.
 Your knees and range of motion may not be as smooth and graceful as it were during your prime years, but you can still share your creativity, knowledge, and experience to the budding dance professionals.

 You can do consultation services.
-It’s the best way to keep in touch with your passion and part your expertise to the world.
+It’s the best way to keep in touch with your passion and part your expertise to the world for 18 years and more.
 You become a reliable person of reference for amateur gurus, asking and taking your advice to heart.

 You can also do part-time teaching services in different institutions.
 You can guest in shows and dance competitions as one of the judges.
 You can arrange dance lessons and instructions in senior homes or senior group activities.